Cruisoring/JsonTuples/README.md

 #JsonTuples
 ===================

-Driven by [Functional Programming paradigm](https://en.wikipedia.org/wiki/Functional_programming) and using uses immutable Tuples of [functionExtensions 2.0.0](http://repo1.maven.org/maven2/io/github/cruisoring/functionExtensions/2.0.0/) to keep data, the JsonTuples is a Java library to parse big JSON strings, or converting JAVA Array/Collection/Map to corresponding JSONValues quickly, then the huge data sets embedded can be serialized, sorted or compared so as to be used as a Data Analytic tool.
+Driven by [Functional Programming paradigm](https://en.wikipedia.org/wiki/Functional_programming) and using uses immutable Tuples of [functionExtensions 2.0.0](http://repo1.maven.org/maven2/io/github/cruisoring/functionExtensions/2.0.0/) to keep data, the JsonTuples can not only be used to parse/format huge JSON files to get immutable Map or Array, but also b used as a media to compare generic JAVA data structures to get their differences effortlessly.

 The original intention of this project is to use given set of JSON texts as templates to compose requests and match responses automatically for REST API testing, that means a fast parser to convert sample REST payloads into common JAVA data structures of Maps or Collections, then part of them could be modified/removed/added easily before converting the updated data back to JSON texts as HTTP GET/POST/PUT/DELETE payloads.
 By studying available open-source projects to convert JAVA Objects to/from JSON, I realized that there could be steep learning curves, and might not get desirable performance and functions.
 This library means to expose simple APIs to parse JSON text as Maps, Arrays or combination of them that can be accessed conveniently.
 Further more, with the embdedded features of Tuple, the JsonTuples can compare huge datasets composed by Collections and Maps to get their deltas effectively.